-While working on a big project with a developer team, we use a version control system (VCS) that keeps track of the project code and maintains all the versions of it, so even if we want to roll back to the previous version, we would do that easily.
-Git is the most popular, fast, and scalable version control system, and it works on commands.
+While working on a big project with a developer team, we use a version control system (VCS) that keeps track of the project code and maintains all the versions of it.
+Therefore, if we want to roll back to the previous version, we can do that easily.
+Git is the most popular, fast, and scalable version control system, and it works with commands.
 Here in this article, we have provided some of the most important Git commands that you should know if you want to use Git for version control.

 If we do not use a version control system, we will not be able to manage project versions properly.
 For example, if we create a new project that contains a lot of files and after a week we want to add some new functionality, we would add some new code or edit some code in the previous file and create a new version of that project.

-Please note that here we have not covered all the commands of Git because there are hundreds of Git commands, and it is impossible to go through each one and learn them.
-Thus, we focus only on the essential Git commands here that are enough to serve our purpose.
+Please note that here we have not covered all the commands of Git because there are hundreds of Git commands, and it is impossible to go through and learn each one of them.
+Thus, we focus only on some of the most important Git commands here that are enough to serve our purpose.

 What is Git?

 Git is an open-source distributed version control system (DVCS).
 It is an application that keeps track of your project version and helps you to manage the project.
 Being a distributed VCS means that all the members of a team that are working on the same project would have the complete version of the project.